mtellal/cloud-1/doc.md

 ### Vars / Env vars

-in the inventory folder:
+In the inventory folder:
 - inventory.yml
 - group_vars - Must be a name of specific group in the inventory or name of the folder
-- hosts_vars - It must be name of a specifi host or a folder, it include the vars for the target
+- hosts_vars - It must be name of a specific host or a folder, it include the vars for the target
 ```
 |- inventory.yml
 |  |